These healthy gluten free oatmeal muffins have very little added sugar and plenty of whole grains. They’re a kid-approved easy make-ahead breakfast!

 Then, I pile them into a zip-top bag and return them to the freezer.
 For a recipe that calls for mashed bananas, like this one, I either let the proper amount of bananas thaw at room temperature or I microwave them for about one minute at 60% power.
 Then, mash away!

-Even the couple tablespoons of sugar can be left out.
-Imagine that!
+Sugar: The couple tablespoons of sugar can be left out completely, since there’s so little and the recipe is so simple.
 I’ve tried them both with and without the sugar.
 I certainly prefer them with it but it doesn’t affect the texture at all to leave it out.